fossterer/PortfolioManager/README.md

 - *Tab-2:* Finalize working on batch job to populate database with data from Finnhub

 #### Jul 26 - Jul 30 2020

+- Planning out and performing integration of tab-1 and tab-2 (aligning table-1 name and its column name expectations, determining keeping of automated service running etc.)
 - A presentation is prepared
 - App is deployed in AWS EC2/Heroku/a VPS